top of page

 thoughtful course design.
 We build challenges around these concepts that are goal oriented.

-(< 100cm) when programming.
-The same can be said of English spelling and grammar when older students learn C++.
+However, with us they soon learn that understanding an inequality is very important when programming sensors such as the Ultrasonic Sensor (the eyes of a robot).
+The same can be said of the importance of spelling, grammar, and syntax when programming in C++.
 We help students see the connections to their learning at school.

 How large are the classes and is there limited enrolment?